adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #196 Almost to the 8th hours ... which would be about 25% through the course.
 Am interested to see what will happen towards the end of the course.

 #197 Moving along.
 Still moving through.
 About to reach the 8th hour.

+#198 Not stopping.
+Going to keep on moving forward since I'm about 25% through.